ahmed-afzal1/ahmed-afzal1/README.md

 ## Hi 👋 I am Ahammed Afzal!

 I am a developer who is passionate about web software developing.
-Few tech that I enjoy working in are PHP, Javascript.
-I am actively looking for opportunities in software engineering industry.
-Recently, I have just started with a job in IT firm
+Currently I am working in GeniusOcean.

 - 👨🏽‍💻 Currently working, learning and growing my skillset in PHP, Javascript coding, data structures and algorithms.
 - 🤝 Open for collaborations in php community.